akashsonowal/bike-sharing-demand-analysis/README.md

 - Performed distplots analysis, multicollinearity check using VIF, Feature elimination using RFE based on p-values.

 ## Results:
-Achieved Adjusted R<sup>2</sup> of 0.728 with the final OLS model of 6 input features.
+Achieved Adjusted R<sup>2</sup> of 0.728 with the final OLS model of only 6 input features.

 ## Dataset Characteristics: